Introducing the $600k Krayon Everywhere That Indicates Sunrise and Sunset Times, Everywhere

 Harry Borer succeeded his father as head of Rolex in Bienne in 1967, on the cusp of the Quartz Crisis.
 Borer kept the factory making mechanical movements despite the crisis, helping build Rolex into the vertically integrated watchmaking powerhouse it is today, before selling the business to Rolex Geneva.
 He passed away last week in Geneva.

-For most of his life, the company Harry Borer ran was independent of Rolex Geneva.
-Though known as Rolex Biel, the movement maker was entirely owned by the Borer family, the result of a historical relationship that lasted over 80 years.
+For most of his life, the company Borer ran was independent of Rolex Geneva (officially Montres Rolex S.A.).
+Though widely known as Rolex Biel (and officially Manufacture des Montres Rolex S.A.), the movement maker was entirely owned by the Borer family, the result of a historical relationship that lasted over 80 years.

 Harry Borer Rolex